About Fraternity & Sorority Life

 - report that college prepared them for a successful life

-Fraternity/Sorority Life at Wittenberg University is part of the Office of Student Involvement and all functions are overseen by the Director of Fraternity & Sorority Life, Carol Nickoson.
+Fraternity & Sorority Life at Wittenberg University is part of the Office of Student Involvement and all functions are overseen by Carol Nickoson, Director of Student Involvement & the Benham-Pence Student Center.
 Carol is originally from California and received her BA in Liberal Studies: Political Science and Education from the University of California, Riverside (UCR), and her MA in Higher Education Administration from the University of Redlands.
-She has worked as a fraternity/sorority advising professional for over 9 years and is actively involved in various professional organizations and volunteer activities.
+She has worked as a fraternity/sorority advising professional for more than 12 years and is actively involved in various professional organizations and volunteer activities.
 While Carol is the primary staff liaison to Wittenberg's Greek community, several other administrators in the Division of Student Development work closely with the sorority/fraternity community.